Kwannylee/cognitive_tests_group_11/Spatial_Test/README.md

 # SpatialReasoning_Jupyter

+English:
+This application creates a spatial reasoning test.
+In the application, the user becomes familiar with the instructions, enters data, and solves five puzzles.
+Then the results are displayed, which are also saved in the cloud through the API to Google Sheets.

+The application aims to:

+- Create a simple GUI in a Jupyter notebook.
+- Collect user data - personal and related to the time spent on puzzles.
+- Produce puzzles live, not from photos.
+Written in object-oriented programming, the app is divided into several classes:
+DataSaver - Manages the collection and storage of data.
+It gathers responses and other user information, then sends this data to a Google Sheets document.

+Timer - Manages the temporal aspects of the spatial reasoning task.
+It tracks how much time users spend on individual puzzles and on the entire task, and manages time limits.

+WindowManager - Controls the display of different windows in the user interface.
+Manages transitions between different task panels, such as starting the test, entering authentication data, showing puzzles, and ending the test.

+Panels - Responsible for creating and managing the various panels (user interface sections) displayed during the task.
+Each panel performs a specific function, such as welcoming participants, collecting authentication data, displaying puzzles, and showing the final message.

+PuzzleCreator - Generates puzzles for the spatial reasoning task.
+It contains the logic for creating various 3D puzzles and their 2D counterparts.

+Each class cooperates to provide an interactive and functional user experience during the task, from the beginning of the test to the final submission of responses and display of results.
+The classes are sorted quite randomly, but in such a way as to more or less allow easy tracking of threads.

+PROBLEM: The whole program works, but it has one flaw: if the user, stressed by time pressure, starts spamming the choice buttons A, B, C, D defined in the Panels class, method self.puzzle_panel, it will record an answer for a single puzzle several times.
+I tried disabling the button immediately after clicking, unsuccessfully.
+However, I have not tried using a flag that would disable the function.
+My suspicion is that the button does indeed turn off, but "after the fact", inside the function performing the task and after it has been clicked.
+Perhaps, therefore, the message about disabling the button is never returned from the function that handles the consequences of clicking the button.

+____________________________________________________

+Polish:
 ta aplikacja tworzy test na zdolności przestrzennego rozumowania w aplikacji użytkownik zapoznaje się z instrukcjami, wprowadza dane i rozwiązuje pięć łamigłówek. potem wyświetlają się wyniki, które zostają też zapisane w chmurze przez API do google sheets.